GrimTrigger88/Functions/README.md

-# A reference bank for functions and tools I use often
+# A reference bank for functions/tools/scripts/snippets I use often.
+Also, some things I hardly ever use, and need a reference for.